UShouldRun/Spider-Line4---AI-Algorithms-Project/README.md

 # SPIDERLINE4: AI Project

-This folder is a project to explore different types of AI algorithms, like Minimax, Minimax with αβ cuts cuts and Monte Carlo Tree Search playing SpiderLine4.
+This repository is a project to explore and study the following types of AI algorithms: Minimax, Minimax with αβ cuts cuts and Monte Carlo Tree Search playing the game SpiderLine4.
 The different algorithms' code is present in "bots.py".

  - State: ongoing;